andersinno/tunnistamo/README.md

 - Set the session serializer to PickleSerializer

-helusers stores the access token expiration time as a datetime which is not serializable to JSON, so Django needs to be configured to use the built-in
+tunnistamo_users stores the access token expiration time as a datetime which is not serializable to JSON, so Django needs to be configured to use the built-in
 PickeSerializer: